Razer DeathAdder V2 Gaming Mouse Review

 Razer DeathAdder V2 Gaming Mouse

 Since the Razer DeathAdder V2 is a performance mouse, I used it in some of my favourite performance games to see how well it worked.
-I love first-person shooters, so I jumped into a match of Apex Legends as soon as I could.
-The DeathAdder immediately felt comfortable in my hand because of its size and shape, so I could learn Wraith quickly.
+I love first-person shooters, so I immediately jumped into an Apex Legends match.
+The DeathAdder immediately felt comfortable in my hand because of its size and shape so that I could learn Wraith quickly.

 Playing Apex with the DeathAdder showed how smooth it is for high-pressure games.
-Switching to full PTFE feet was smart, making the mouse run like a dream.
-I’ve used it on hard mouse mats, smooth mouse mats, and a plain desk, and it still moves better than any of my other mice with regular feet.
-This can make it harder to control, so when I switched to hard surfaces, I had to lower the DPI a little.
+Switching to total PTFE feet was bright, making the mouse run like a dream.
+I’ve used it on rugged mouse mats, smooth mouse mats, and a plain desk, and it still moves better than any of my other mice with regular feet.
+This can make it harder to control, so I had to lower the DPI a little when I switched to hard surfaces.

 Features